naev/naev/dat/naevpedia/lore/factions/proteron.md

 Formed from the former Great House Proteron, the Sovereign Proteron Autarchy played a pivotal role in the history of the universe.
 It arose from an Emperor's desire to create a revolution in the sphere of society and societal structure.
 The project performed all too well, creating a Great House that surpassed its progenitor in nearly every way, and chafing at its restraints.
-These tensions escalated into all-out war, with devastating consequences to both bodies, because neither have the Proteron heard of restraint nor the Emperor of caution.
+These tensions escalated into all-out war, with devastating consequences for both bodies, because neither have the Proteron heard of restraint nor the Emperor of caution.

 ## Oganization